Our Checker Books, with Reviews

 Buying checker books is not so easy these days, as only a handful are in print.
 You can look for these at Amazon or get your local full-service bookseller to order them for you.
 Used books are hit and miss; you can try the auctions on Ebay, where prices tend to run higher than they should; you can also try Bookfinder to locate specific titles; sometimes you'll get lucky.

 A very good source is the Don Goodwin Estate; we keep their price list and ordering info online here as a service to checker players.
 A very large selection is available.
 These are primarily photocopy reprints, nicely bound.
 They are not inexpensive but the checker book market tends to be pricey no matter the source, and you will find that dealing with Evelyn and Ernie is a real pleasure.
+NOTE: Evelyn and Ernie have unfortunately passed on, and this source is no longer available.

 Our own electronic collection of free downloadable books is slowly growing; see the download section of The Checker Maven for a listing.
 We hope to make this into a useful basic library over a period of time.